-How inter faith engagement

-can help us to grow in our own

-faith; How can evangelicals take

-part in inter faith engagement and

-still be secure in their faith?
-Can

-inter faith engagement ever be
+How inter faith engagement can help us to grow in our own faith; How can evangelicals take part in inter faith engagement and still be secure in their faith?
+Can inter faith engagement ever be harmful?

-everyone, and will equip people

-to engage with those of different

-faiths in a variety of contexts,
+The seminar is open to everyone, and will equip people to engage with those of different faiths in a variety of contexts, including the workplace.

-It takes place on 22
+It takes place on 22 November, 10.30-3.30.
+There is no charge.

-For more on Inter Faith

-www.interfaithweek.org/

-Week, visit

-November, 10.30-3.30.
-There is

-including the workplace.